ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 Perform the platform-specific actions to enter the standby state for a cpu indicated by the passed argument.
-This provides a fast path for CPU standby wherein overheads of PSCI state management and lock acquistion is avoided.
+This provides a fast path for CPU standby wherein overheads of PSCI state management and lock acquisition is avoided.
 For this handler to be invoked by the PSCI ``CPU_SUSPEND`` API implementation, the suspend state type specified in the ``power-state`` parameter should be STANDBY and the target power domain level specified should be the CPU.
 The